MagWeb IS THE WORLD’S LARGEST MAGNETIC MATERIAL DATABASE NOW!

-Whether you are designing a MRI, HEV, motor/generator, your product is only as good as the magnetic materials that you employ.
-But selection of right magnetic materials has been a tedious trial and error process due to lack of a comprehensive database of magnetic materials.
+Whether you are designing an electric motor, transformer or solenoid, your product is only as good as the magnetic materials that you employ.
+But selection of right magnetic materials has been a tedious trial and error process so far, due to lack of a comprehensive database of magnetic properties.
+By compiling properties of all magnetic materials produced worldwide into a single database, MagWeb saves the substantial time needed to search for the optimal magnetic material for your product.

 Soft Magnetic materials are iron alloys with good magnetic properties.
 They can be grouped into 11 categories listed on the left sidebar.
 The list spans Electrical Steel containing 3 to 4% silicon for electric motors to Supermendur for aircraft generators to ferrite powder cores for inductors.
 BHmag is a comprehensive collection of B-H curves of all these magnetic materials.
 Such exhaustive database will greatly aid selection of optimal magnetic materials.